mvdobrinin/macbook-setup/README.md

 echo 'export PATH="/opt/homebrew/bin:$PATH"' >> ~/.zshrc
 ```

-##### Install Homebrew extension Cask
+##### Install common applications via Homebrew
+_Yes, you can run this all as one `brew install` command followed by the list of applications, but some require additional input or could have other issues installing, so I run them separately to give an easy way to continue if needed_

 ```
 brew tap homebrew/cask-fonts
 ```

-##### Install common applications via Homebrew
-_Yes, you can run this all as one `brew install` command followed by the list of applications, but some require additional input or could have other issues installing, so I run them separately to give an easy way to continue if needed_

 ```
+brew install iterm2
 brew install git
 brew install htop
 brew install nmap